15 May 2022

 DSK is proud to announce that architects Amy Latva-Kokko and Courtney Borelli have earned the title Certified Passive House Designer.
-Passive house design focuses on comfort, high indoor air quality, proper building siting, very efficient envelope, and low long-term operational energy usages.
+Passive house design focuses on comfort, high indoor air quality, proper building siting, a very efficient envelope, and low long-term operational energy usage.
 “Some 5,000 professionals around the world have already earned the internationally recognized Certified Passive House Designer and Consultant designations” (Source – 2021 Passive House Alliance).

 Passive house designs can offset their minimal energy usage with nonpolluting on-site renewable energy.
 DSK recently completed a high-performance home in Southern New Hampshire with a negative HERS rating.
-The fully electric building has an efficient, tight envelope with continuous exterior insulation and triple pane windows capturing scenic New England views.
-This home’s anticipated energy consumption will be fully offset by the electricity generated through a roof top photovoltaic array.
+The fully electric building has an efficient, tight envelope with continuous exterior insulation and triple-pane windows capturing scenic New England views.
+This home’s anticipated energy consumption will be fully offset by the electricity generated through a rooftop photovoltaic array.

 30 April 2021

-DSK, signatory to the AIA 2030 Commitment, earned this 3 Year Badge after submitting building design energy data for our 2020 active projects.
+DSK, a signatory to the AIA 2030 Commitment, earned this 3 Year Badge after submitting building design energy data for our 2020 active projects.
 Since 2018, we have submitted the predicted operational energy of our designs annually.
 In 2020, DSK had 16 projects with an average of 46% energy conservation, against the AIA 2030 baseline.
 Energy models and lighting power density calculations are key elements in improving the sustainability of DSK’s architecture.
 We continue to increase the number of Firm projects that are modeled.
 These efforts coincide with optimizing passive design opportunities, increasing use of non-polluting renewable energy, improving air quality and access to daylight, and reducing embodied carbon and the environmental footprint of building materials.

 29 March 2021